Women’s Discernment Group

 In July 2016, current group members were invited to be part of a day-long retreat which was also open to the public.
 Retreat participants included women from Roman Catholic, The Church of Jesus Christ of the Latter Day Saints, and Southern Baptist roots.
 Following this retreat, current group members enthusiastically supported expanding the spiritual direction group to include women who come from a variety of Christian traditions and denominations which do not allow the full participation of women in religious leadership (including, but not limited to: Roman Catholic, Seventh Day Adventist, The Church of Jesus Christ of Latter Day Saints, Southern Baptist, Lutheran – Missouri Synod, Orthodox Christian, and Swedenborgian – General Church).

 in 2017-18, this incarnation was comprised of women who had completed seminary education and who have already begun or are well established in their ministries as religious professionals (lay and ordained).
 Much of the focus was on how call continues to evolve in the midst of ministry, work, family, etc. A rich conversation and time of spiritual deepening in community.

 Alums of this group have gone on to:

 -lay employment as campus ministers, directors of campus ministries, hospice chaplains, teachers & administrators in parochial schools or colleges, pastoral associates in parishes, directors of spiritual programs, spiritual directors, faith-based community organizers and activists

 -ordination as Priests and Deacons (Roman Catholic Womenpriests)

 -ordination in inclusive Protestant denominations (such as the United Church of Christ)

--ordained employment as solo Pastors of Protestant congregations, hospice chaplains, founders and Deacons/Priests of inclusive Catholic communities
+-ordained employment as solo Pastors of Protestant congregations, hospice chaplains, spiritual directors, faith-based non-profit administrators, founders and Deacons/Priests of inclusive Catholic communities